Clear Water Pond Plants

 Variegated water celery is a great low growing marginal filter plant.
 If planted in a large mesh planting basket or shallow gravel bed these plants grow very vigorously producing thick mats of roots.
 The variegated foliage is attractive especially in the spring when it is fringed with pink.

 Although water iris are known mostly for their beautiful flowers and striking sword-like foliage, they are very efficient filter plants.
 Like any other marginal plant they are best planted in mesh baskets or shallow gravel beds where they can spread their fibrous root systems.

 With beautiful blue or white flowers, pickerel plants are both decorative and functional clear water plants.
 The blue form of the pickerel plant in a native species found along the shores of ponds and lakes.
 These plants can be planted in deeper water than many other marginals.

 Water cress is a very vigorous low growing plant with delicate white flowers.
-Sometimes this plant is a little slow to get going in the spring but once the warm weather hits it can grow incredibly fast producing long white roots to suck up the nutrients from the water .
-Water cress prefers growing in flowing water which makes it a perfect plant for streams and waterfalls. you can even put a little in your salad.
+Once the warm weather hits, this plant grows incredibly fast, producing long white roots that do a great job sucking up the nutrients from the water .
+Water cress prefers growing in flowing water which makes it a perfect plant for streams and waterfalls.
+You can even put a little in your salad.

 Taros are tropical plants that produce very large leaves, some with stunning colours and patterns.
 A customer favourite is the ‘Black Magic’ variety that has very dark purple almost black leaves and stems.
 When the water warms up these are very fast growing.